-Real imports have been more or less flat recently, mainly due to the increase in import prices, despite the rise in domestic demand and production (Charts 5[1] and 9).
-Real imports increased by 1.8 percent in the third quarter on a quarter-on-quarter basis but then decreased by 0.6 percent in the fourth quarter.
+Real imports have been more or less flat (Charts 5[1] and 9).
+Real imports decreased by 0.6 percent in the fourth quarter on a quarter-on-quarter basis, but then increased by 1.3 percent in January compared with the fourth quarter.

 The recent trend by goods shows that imports of capital goods and parts (excluding aircraft) have continued to be on an increasing trend, reflecting the uptrend in domestic business fixed investment.
-Meanwhile, imports of IT-related goods were flat in the fourth quarter, after having increased in the third quarter due to the improvement in the domestic shipment-inventory balance (Chart 7[3]).
+Imports of IT-related goods have been trending upward since around the middle of last year when domestic inventory adjustments were completed (Chart 7[3]).
 Imports of raw materials and intermediate goods have remained more or less flat on average, since firms have cut back on imports of materials in response to the trend of rising import prices.
-Imports of foodstuffs and consumer goods have dropped lately, mainly due to the rise in import prices.
+Imports of foodstuffs and consumer goods have been on a declining trend, mainly due to the rise in import prices.

 Net exports in terms of the real trade balance have continued to be on an upward trend, reflecting the aforementioned movements in imports and exports (Chart 5[2]).
-The surplus of the nominal balance on goods and services has remained on a moderate uptrend assisted by the rise in crude oil prices.
+The surplus of the nominal balance on goods and services has expanded only modestly assisted by the rise in crude oil prices.

-Exports are expected to continue rising, due in part to the yen's depreciation from a somewhat longer-term perspective, as overseas economies are likely to expand although at a slower pace (Chart 8[2]).
+Exports are expected to continue rising, as overseas economies are likely to expand although at a slower pace (Chart 8[2]).

-As for the environment surrounding exports, in the United States, the economy seems to be slowing down further as adjustments in the housing market have continued to protract, financial institutions have taken tighter lending stances, and the number of employees has appeared to be relatively weak.
+As for the environment surrounding exports, in the United States, the economy seems to be slowing down further as adjustments in the housing market have continued to protract, financial institutions have taken tighter lending stances, and indicators related to employment as well as consumption have shown relatively weak movements.
 In the EU, the economy has also started to slow down mildly.
-In China and other regions, however, those economies are likely to maintain their high growth as a whole.
-The NIEs, and ASEAN economies are also expected to continue expanding moderately, although the pace of growth is likely to slow.
-Regarding the environment surrounding exports of IT-related goods, global demand-particularly for digital home appliances-seems to have continued to expand.
+In China and other regions, however, the economies are likely to maintain their high growth as a whole.
+The NIEs and ASEAN economies are also expected to continue expanding moderately, although the pace of growth is likely to slow.
+Regarding the environment surrounding exports of IT-related goods, global demand-particularly that for digital home appliances-seems to have continued to expand.
 Meanwhile, in the foreign exchange market, the yen has appreciated slightly since summer last year, but from a long-term perspective it has remained at significantly low levels in terms of the real effective exchange rate, which incorporates differentials in the inflation rates between home and abroad (Chart 8[1]).